 On each walk we will take breaks, including one for lunch approximately mid-way through.
 This means all walkers will need to bring their own packed lunches and enough drinking water to last the whole day.
 There may be the possibility for further refreshment at the end of some walks.

 North of the Thames now and the journeys are getting easier.
-For this one, we only need to use the underground, so it’s a 10 am start, at Hatton Cross, Piccadilly Line.
+For this one, we only need to use the Underground, with the walk starting from Hatton Cross Station (Piccadilly Line).

 London Loop Route 3: Petts Wood to West Wickham Common